 Enterprises today are flooded with “big data”, a majority of which is master data.
 Dealing with complex relationships between data points could be the biggest problem facing today’s enterprises.

 The cost of a poor-performing data management system will affect an enterprise because data is constantly being shared, remixed, enhanced and connected.
 As a matter of fact, a majority of data management systems are created with a relational database, which aren’t even made for traversing connected data.

 Yet, relationships in a data are essential to maintain competitive advantage with business analytics continuing to evolve.

-The good news is, the graph database, Neo4j, uses an ideal data model for housing and querying connected data.
+The good news is, the fully open source graph database, ONgDB (Open Native Graph Database), uses an ideal data model for housing and querying connected data.
 They model your data in a straightforward and simple manner, enabling you to represent the complexity of your data connections in an explicit way compared to that of a relational database.

-In addition, a Neo4j graph integrates seamlessly alongside existing data silos within an enterprise, acting as a catalyst to unify all data across the enterprise.
+In addition, an ONgDB graph integrates seamlessly alongside existing data silos within an enterprise, acting as a catalyst to unify all data across the enterprise.
 Graph database relationships can easily link data siloed in a CRM (Customer Relationship Management) financial, inventory systems, etc to offer a consistent view of connected data.

 Enterprise-grade data-driven decisions today shouldn’t be based on siloed data.
 Instead, a data management solution should offer real-time insights into data relationships.